-Dow craters over 2,800 points after Fed takes emergency action to stem coronavirus fallout
+Dow tumbles over 2,300 as coronavirus fears outweigh Fed cuts

 |WELLS FARGO & COMPANY

-In Europe, France’s CAC led the decline, falling 9.3 percent, after the government shut restaurants and bars.
-Germany’s DAX and France’s CAC were lower by 8.1 percent and 6.8 percent, respectively.
+In Europe, France’s CAC led the decline, falling 5.6 percent, after the government shut restaurants and bars.
+Germany’s DAX dropped 4.9 percent and the FTSE slipped 4.6 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS